Top 21 Places To Visit In Singapore

 7. MacRitchie Reservoir

-The original reason behind building this place was to actually store up rainwater and it still is a part of Singapore’s water catchment system.
+The original reason behind building this place was actually to store rainwater, and it still is a part of Singapore’s water catchment system.
 But apart from that, the reservoir serves as a place where nature lovers and water sports enthusiasts can gather.

 8. Siloso Beach